Philadelphia Bed Sore Injury Lawyer

 A bedsore personal injury claim can help you recover damages caused by negligence.
 Treating these wounds can cost thousands of dollars and extensive pain and suffering – and medical staff should do everything possible to ensure they are never a problem.
 Whether a nursing home is insufficiently staffed or simply too busy, this is not an experience a loved one should ever go through.

 Bedsores develop quickly, and most doctors and nurses do take great care to report and treat them.
 When a nursing home or hospital fails to meet this responsibility, it can have dire consequences.
 It may even go unreported, or they could move the patient to another facility in an attempt to avoid liability.
-If any of these situations has become a reality for your family, get in touch with a qualified Philadelphia law firm today.
+If any of these situations has become a reality for your family, get in touch with a qualified Philadelphia injury lawyer today.
 The attorneys at Ciccarelli Law Offices are standing by to field your questions, and we are ready to take your claim to court if needed.